MEng Mechatronic Engineering / Overview

 - Typical A-level offer

 AAA including Mathematics and either Physics, Electronics, Further Mathematics, Chemistry or Computer Science.
-Practical skills are a crucial part of science education and there will be a requirement to pass the practical element of any science A Level taken.

 - Typical contextual A-level offer